 Discourage the use of loan sharks

 Loan sharks provide small, unsecured micro-loans where borrowers typically have to pay back the loan over six months at an extortionately high interest per month.
-These loan sharks prey on desperate people, providing loans when no financial institution following lending would do so.
+These loan sharks prey on desperate people, providing loans when no financial institution following responsible lending practices.
 Their exorbitant interest rates mean that your employee will have even less money to live on in the next month.
 Soon, they will be trapped in a vicious cycle of debt and repayment.
 These types of loan are best avoided.